How Much Protein Should You Actually Be Getting & Is All Protein Created Equal?

 Consuming more than that amount in one sitting may be counterproductive.
-A groundbreaking 2009 study found that people consuming 90 grams of protein at one meal experienced the same benefit as eating 30 grams.
+A groundbreaking 2009 study13 found that people consuming 90 grams of protein at one meal experienced the same benefit as eating 30 grams.
 "Both turned on muscle protein synthesis the same," says Paddon-Jones, who was the study author.
 "Your ability to consume, digest, and then use the amino acids in the protein is really limited to three to four hours surrounding the meal.
 So even if you eat an entire chicken at breakfast, those amino acids aren't available at dinner," he says.

 What if you don't eat according to a traditional three-meal-a-day schedule?
 That's fine, but at least try to consume 25 to 30 grams of protein on two separate eating occasions (and more via snacks, if necessary), suggests Layman.
-Also, make your first meal of the day, whether that happens in the morning or noon, protein-rich—a 2015 study authored by Leidy found that people who ate about 30 grams of protein at breakfast for 12 weeks experienced a reduction in daily hunger, naturally consumed fewer calories, and did not gain fat compared to people eating 13 grams of protein (the typical American gets just 10 grams at breakfast).
+Also, make your first meal of the day, whether that happens in the morning or noon, protein-rich—a 2015 study14 authored by Leidy found that people who ate about 30 grams of protein at breakfast for 12 weeks experienced a reduction in daily hunger, naturally consumed fewer calories, and did not gain fat compared to people eating 13 grams of protein (the typical American gets just 10 grams at breakfast).

 How intermittent fasting, keto, and other dietary strategies affect your protein needs.